benneberg/nexus/NOTES.md

 Integrate a multi-stage verification pipeline for generated artifacts.
 This pipeline should include type checking, linting, running unit tests, and performing security scans before presenting the artifact for approval.
+Integrate Git functionality into the Nexus application.
+This should include the ability to clone repositories, view the current branch, stage changes, commit with messages, and push commits to a remote repository.
+Provide UI elements for these actions within the project management and workspace views.

+Create a Skill Store section in the Nexus application.
+This store should allow users to browse, search, install, and uninstall various Skills.
+Each Skill listing should include a name, description, version, and author.
+Implement a basic UI for managing installed skills.

+Design and implement a customizable dashboard for Nexus.
+Users should be able to pin frequently used projects, see a feed of recent activity across their projects, and access a curated list of project templates for quick scaffolding.
+Allow users to reorder and remove dashboard widgets.
 Design and implement a Skill Marketplace where users can browse, install, and share reusable AI workflows.
 Include features for skill discovery, versioning, and user ratings.